 - medicinal great for the brain and amazingly fast at kicking most headaches and even migraines, also used for treating circulation, digestive, arthritic and inflammation issues.
 That is not all, so much that Rosemary is known for healing I can not fit it all right here!

 So maybe herb, vegetable or plant.
-I am usually looking for ways to lighten the load of a homestead lifestyle.
-Here is my little list of supercharging multi-purpose garden plants.
-Plants that will help make the rest of everything we do a breeze, and really that all part of trying to build with a permaculture system in mind.
-We help nature, nature helps us.
-For us food is medicine and medicine is food.
-So as we establish this still new to us homestead, we try our best to build it up in a way that when we take care of it, it helps to take care of us.
+Who can’t use more multi-purpose garden plants to lighten the load of gardening and leading a healthy lifestyle?
+This is a wonderful little list of production-supercharged multi-purpose garden plants.
+Plants that will help make the rest of everything a self-sufficient gardener must do a breeze.
+We help nature, nature helps us, food is medicine and medicine is food.
 Gardening was never meant to be impossible, just a balancing act like most things in life.
-So whether gardening for fruits or vegetables, this little list helps everything we are trying to grow to thrive (with less work on our part).
+So whether gardening for fruits, vegetables, herbs or flowers this little list helps everything in the garden with added side benefits for health and wellness too♡♡♡

 Comment, Share and Enjoy